interactivetech/HPE-Nvidia-Vista-3D/QUICK_START.md

 ## 🆘 Need Help?

 - Check the full [README.md](README.md) for detailed documentation
-- See the [docs/](docs/) directory for comprehensive guides
+- See the [docs/SETUP_SCRIPTS.md](docs/SETUP_SCRIPTS.md) for comprehensive setup guide
 - Check the troubleshooting section above for common issues

 ---

-**Ready to Go?** Follow the steps above and you'll be up and running in 15 minutes! 🚀
+**Ready to Go?** Follow the 3 steps above and you'll be up and running in 10 minutes! 🚀